The best hotels in Geneva

 Paquis is noisier, more international, and more fun after dark.
 Rue de Berne has its shady side, but the blocks closer to Quai du Mont-Blanc and the Bains des Pâquis are genuinely lively.
 Hotel N'vY is the best property here.
 If you're 35 and under and want Geneva with an edge, Paquis wins.

-Geneva's best neighborhoods
+Geneva's best hotel regions

 Old Town and the lakefront Quais are where you want to be.
 If you're here for UN or Palexpo business, Nations is the practical choice. just don't expect much charm.